 Heart Disease — According to the American Academy of Periodontology, patients with periodontal disease are twice as likely to have coronary artery disease.
 Inflammation resulting from gum disease may cause damage to the arteries.

 Gum Disease — Flossing regularly can help prevent plaque buildup.
-When plaque stays on your teeth too long, the bacteria inflames your gum tissue, which can cause mild gum disease (gingivitis).
+When plaque stays on your teeth too long, the bacteria inflame your gum tissue, which can cause mild gum disease (gingivitis).

 The Proper Way to Floss